 Who I work with and my specialisms

-Clients typically come to me for help with personal, emotional and mental health challenges ranging from anxiety and anxiety disorders, relationship difficulties, family issues, grief and loss, difficulties with anger or guilt, low self-esteem, self-doubt, intrusive or distressing thoughts, and depression.
+Clients typically come to me for help with personal, emotional and mental health challenges ranging from anxiety and anxiety disorders to relationship difficulties, family issues and grief and loss.
+I specialise in helping people work through difficulties with guilt or shame, anger, and low self-esteem and self-doubt.

 I am trained in counselling those affected by trauma.
-Whether you experienced a traumatic event or are living with the impact of complex or childhood trauma, counselling can help you to understand the emotional, mental and physical responses you may experience, the ways in which your life and relationships may have been affected, and support you in moving forwards in your life with self-compassion and an increased sense of safety and empowerment.
+If you are living with the impact of complex or childhood trauma, counselling can help you to understand the emotional, mental and physical responses you may experience, the ways in which your life and relationships may have been affected, and support you in moving forwards in your life with self-compassion and an increased sense of safety and empowerment.

-Anxiety: Anxiety, and the emotional, psychological and physical symptoms which accompany it, can be overwhelming and often distressing.
+Anxiety: If anxiety is weighing you down, making it hard to think, feel, or even breathe, you’re not alone.
 Anxiety can affect all areas of our lives, and constant worry can take its toll.
-Through a compassionate lens, I will help you explore and process your thoughts and feelings, better understand your anxiety, and support you towards real, meaningful change.
+I will help you explore and work through your thoughts and feelings, better understand your anxiety, and support you towards meaningful change.

-Depression: Living with depression can make even the simplest tasks feel insurmountable.
+Depression: Living with depression can make even the smallest tasks seem insurmountable.
 If you are experiencing feelings of hopelessness, low energy, numbness, isolation and sadness, I will be with you, and we will work towards rediscovering a sense of connection and purpose.

 Parentification Trauma